 Wall Space by Chris Kabel

 Created by Rotterdam-based designer Chris Kabel, Wall Space (2017) is a sculptural installation that turns Headlands’ building façade into a canvas for commissioned texts.
 Hidden armature, inspired by historical movie theater marquees, features a modular lettering system rendered in transparent metal mesh, which responds to changing light conditions and makes the text readable to viewers as a cast shadow.
-For the inaugural installation, which will change over the course of the year, Headlands has commissioned San Francisco-based writer Claudia La Rocco (Headlands Artist in Residence, 2013) to curate texts from Wendy Rose and Tongo Martin-Eisen, poets whom La Rocco describes as “formally dazzling and politically fierce.”
-Wall Space will launch with a new poem by Rose relating to her Hopi and Miwok ancestry and the Native American history of the Marin Headlands.
+For the inaugural installation, which will change over the course of the year, Headlands commissioned San Francisco-based writer Claudia La Rocco (Headlands Artist in Residence, 2013) to curate texts from Wendy Rose and Tongo Martin-Eisen, poets whom La Rocco describes as “formally dazzling and politically fierce.”
+Wall Space launched with a new poem by Rose relating to her Hopi and Miwok ancestry and the Native American history of the Marin Headlands.

 Doubledrink by Nathan Lynch

 A functional sculpture conceived by San Francisco-based artist Nathan Lynch, Doubledrink (2017) is a ceramic drinking fountain designed for two people to drink simultaneously while looking each other in the eye.
-“Bending over to drink and making that sucking face is awkward and intimate, and an incredibly symbolic way to begin a conversation,” says Lynch.
+“Bending over to drink is awkward and intimate, and an incredibly symbolic way to begin a conversation,” says Lynch.
 The work continues his ongoing interest in political conflict and environmental issues by heightening the importance of sharing water as a limited natural resource and celebrating its power to bring friends and strangers together for a brief moment.